dustinfast/intuitive_agent/README.md

 ### Scalability

 The agent was designed to scale from a single agent to a node in a hierarchy of agents in order to bootstrap an increasingly advanced intuition.
-In this way, a sufficiently complex agent might come to write its own programs and/or re-write itself according to search-heuristics in real-time via Python’s capability for reflection.
+In this way, a sufficiently complex agent might come to write its own programs and/or re-write itself according to search-space heuristics in real-time via Python’s capability for reflection.

 ![Agent Hierarchy](https://github.com/dustinfast/intuitive_agent/raw/master/static/img/scalable.png "Agent Hierarchy")